dylan7474/openaiChat/README.md

 2. Run the command from the machine hosting aiChat.
 A successful response should echo the Open WebUI model catalogue.
 3. Review the terminal where aiChat is running.
 Failed model discovery attempts now print the HTTP status or CURL error code along with reminder commands you can retry manually.
+4. Run `./openaichat --check-webui` from the host where you compiled the binary to exercise the same endpoints without launching the server.
+Successful requests echo the model count; failures repeat the `curl` tips printed during normal start-up.
-4. Adjust `OLLAMA_URL` if needed so that it points at your deployment’s proxied `/ollama/api/generate` endpoint, then restart aiChat.
+5. Adjust `OLLAMA_URL` if needed so that it points at your deployment’s proxied `/ollama/api/generate` endpoint, then restart aiChat.
 The `/diagnostics` endpoint (served by aiChat itself) also reports the currently configured URLs in JSON form.

 ## API reference